Washington’s San Juan Islands: The Best US Islands You’ve Never Heard Of

 Lime production was once a major industry in the islands and the small, protected harbor was originally developed as a company town for the Tacoma and Roche Harbor Lime Company, which incorporated in 1886.

-The sheltered anchorage of Roche Harbor’s marina is a designated port of entry for those sailing the San Juan Islands and considered one of the best marinas in the Western United States.
+The sheltered anchorage of Roche Harbor’s marina is a designated port of entry for those sailing the San Juan Islands.
+It’s also considered one of the best marinas in the Western United States.

 For lodging on Orcas Island, one of the top choices is the Rosario Resort & Spa.
 Located on Cascade Bay, the Rosario Resort & Spa is home to waterfront dining at the Moran Mansion, listed on the National Historic Register.
 All 107 rooms and suites offer spectacular water views spread across 30 waterfront acres.

-If you don’t arrive to the island by car, San Juan Transit offers weekend summer shuttle service connecting the Ferry Landing, Deer Harbor, Eastsound, Moran State Park and the Rosario Resort.
+If you don’t arrive on the island by car, San Juan Transit offers a weekend summer shuttle service connecting the Ferry Landing, Deer Harbor, Eastsound, Moran State Park, and the Rosario Resort.